-Installing Child Restraints Using The Vehicle Seat Belt
+Installing The Child Restraint Using The Vehicle Seat Belts

 The seat belts in the passenger seating positions are equipped with either an Automatic Locking Retractor (ALR) or a cinching latch plate or both.
 Both types of seat belts are designed to keep the lap portion of the seat belt tight around the child restraint so that it is not necessary to use a locking clip.
 The ALR will make a ratcheting noise if you extract the entire belt from the retractor and then allow the belt to retract into the retractor.
 For additional information on ALR, refer to "Automatic Locking Mode".
+The chart below defines the seating positions with an Automatic Locking Retractor (ALR) or a cinching latch plate.